Conserved Charges in Extended Theories of Gravity: Conserved Charges of Topologically Massive Gravity

 An immediate application of the above construction is to the BTZ black hole which is a solution to TMG for any value of $\mu$ since it is a locally AdS\textsubscript{3} spacetime.
 Recall that the rotating BTZ black hole metric is given as

-Taking the background to be as before with $M=0$ and $j=0$, one finds by using (\ref{eq:Charge_explicit}) or equivalently (\ref{eq:Charge_DT_TMG}) that the BTZ metric (\ref{eq:BTZ_bh}) recieves nontrivial corrections to its conserved energy and angular momentum from the Cotton part \cite{Kanik,Olmez}:
+Taking the background to be as before with $M=0$ and $j=0$, one finds by using (\ref{eq:Charge_explicit}) or equivalently (\ref{eq:Charge_DT_TMG}) that the BTZ metric (\ref{eq:BTZ_bh}) receives nontrivial corrections to its conserved energy and angular momentum from the Cotton part \cite{Kanik,Olmez}:

 For $M=j\mu$ and $\mu\ell=1$, $E=0$ and $J=0$, namely the black hole is degenerate with the vacuum.
 This particular limit was studied in \cite{ChiralGrav} where it was shown that there is a single boundary conformal field theory with a right moving Virasoro algebra with the central charge $c_{R}=3\ell/G_{3}$ and the energy of all bulk excitations vanish.
 This theory is called the chiral gravity.